Motorcycle Tour of Slovenia

 Today was forecast to rain quite heavily later in the afternoon, so we decided to do a short loop so we would be back in time before the rain arrived.
 We had bought Vignettes yesterday for the week that would enable us to use the motorways, they cost €7.50 each.
 I affixed them to our bike screen and then we headed out.

 We left and headed east on the 201 and then joined the A2 motorway at Hrusica.
 We weren’t on the motorway for very long at got off near to Podbrezje and the headed north on the 101.
-We passed through Trzic and then made the climb up to the border with AMe in the Hot tubustria.
+We passed through Trzic and then made the climb up to the border with Austria.
 There is no pass at the summit of the road now so instead we had to pass through Loibl Tunnel to get into Austria.
 We then descended down to Ferlach on the B91 and then the L104.
 We then joined the back roads of the L103, L108 and L131 which twisted their way through the trees to Miklauzhof.
 Here we turned south and joined the B82 heading back to Slovenia.
 We passed by an Austrian Police speed trap but they didn’t check our speeds, but we weren’t speeding anyway.
 I guess they were waiting for people coming into the urban zone the other way.
 We then started the ascent of the Seeberg Saddle.
 We passed a few bikers on the way up so warned them of the speed trap as we went past.
 It was a really nice tight and twisty climb up, with some sections cut into the rocks.
-The last bit was a series of about 12 hairpins that got us up the View from House Neza Carpark summit and the border @1218m.
+The last bit was a series of about 12 hairpins that got us up the summit and the border @1218m.
 The two border posts where abandoned as expected, although the Slovenia one looked fairly recently built.
 They had kindly installed a picnic bench under there roof, so we though it was a perfect spot for a lunch stop.

 After lunch we headed down the Slovenian side on the 210, probably not as nice as the Austrian side.
 We passed through Jerersko and then joined a minor road at Hrib.
 We then had to do a bit of motorcross to get us past some roadworks around a new housing estate.
 We then joined the A2 again and headed back to our apartment.
 About 5 miles away it started to rain but we got back just in time before it really started to rain.
 As a word of warning don’t use the Slovenia motorways if you don’t have a Vignette, as they have places where you have to slow down to pass cameras that are checking for them.